Huawei/eSDK_K8S_Plugin/design-proposals/helm-deployment/helmDeploymentRequirements.md

 With helm support [Chart plugin](https://helm.sh/docs/topics/plugins/) to add custom command to run custom tool with helm.

+Currently the secrets are to be generated or updated manually by running the `secretGenerate` or `secretUpdate` binary.
+We will explore the possibility of using the post-install lifecycle events and actions of Helm to automate this process.

 ### Deployment Management
 An application in Kubernetes typically consists of at least two resource types: a deployment resource, which describes a set of pods to be deployed together, and a services resource, which defines endpoints for accessing the APIs in those pods.
 The application can also include ConfigMaps, Secrets, and Ingress.